 To find the cost of a particular BART trip, use the BART Fare Calculator.

 Passengers with disabilities may ride with their trained service animal.
 Service animals must be leashed and kept on the floor and out of the aisles as much as possible, and must be under the control of their owners at all times.
-View BART's pet and dog policy for non-service animals.
+View BART's service animals and pet policies.